The Deligne-Riemann-Roch isomorphism: Introduction

-In Theorem \ref{thm:B}, the same remark on the denominators after the statement of Theorem \ref{thm:A} applies.
-The proof of the theorem relies on the intersection-theoretic structure of intersection distributions and proceeds via the deformation to the normal cone technique.
-Rather than simply adapting the classical arguments from the proof of the Grothendieck–Riemann–Roch theorem in SGA 6 \cite{SGA6} and Fulton–Lang \cite{FultonLang}, it requires careful tracking of numerous isomorphisms and commutative diagrams.
-This, in turn, necessitates a more refined and precise description of the underlying geometric constructions.
-From this analysis, several key features emerge that actually characterize our constructions.
-As an application of this characterization, we show that the Deligne--Riemann--Roch isomorphism in Theorem~\ref{thm:A} is also compatible with Grothendieck duality (cf. Theorem \ref{thm:Groth-duality}).
+With this view in mind, in this paper we obtain the following conclusion of Deligne's program (cf. Theorem \ref{thm:DRR-det-coh} and Theorem \ref{thm:Groth-duality}). \begin{theorem}[\textsc{Deligne--Riemann--Roch isomorphism}] Let $f\colon X \to S $ be a flat surjective locally projective morphism of quasi-compact schemes, of local complete intersection and relative dimension $n\geq 0$.
+Let $E$ be a vector bundle on $X$.
+Then, there exists a canonical isomorphism of $\QBbb$-line bundles

-If the base scheme $S$ admits an ample line bundle, upon taking the first Chern classes, the generalized Deligne--Riemann--Roch isomorphism recovers the following version of the GRR theorem.
-Recall the assumptions and notation in Theorem \ref{thm:B}, and denote by $g\colon Y\to S$ the structure map.
-Let $Q$ be a rational polynomial in the Chern classes of vector bundles, in the rational Chow groups of $Y$.
-Then, we have an equality
+satisfying the above list of properties.
+The isomorphism is characterized by further requiring a compatibility with closed immersions over $S$. \end{theorem}

-in $\Pic(S)\otimes\QBbb$.
-Therefore, Theorem \ref{thm:B} lifts this equality as a canonical and functorial isomorphism of $\QBbb$-line bundles on $S$.
-Note that while \eqref{eq:generalized-DRR-Chow} is weaker than the general form of the GRR theorem, it is much more general than \eqref{eq:GRR-equality1}.
-In particular, it captures some intersection-theoretic information of $\ch(Rf_{\ast} E)$ in every degree.
+We stress that the theorem is valid even without $S$ admitting an ample line bundle, since the functorial setting allows for gluings of local constructions, which are not possible in Chow groups.
+By \cite[Proposition 7.1]{DRR1}, in the case when $S$ does admit an ample line bundle, Theorem \ref{thm:A} recovers the formula \eqref{eq:GRR-equality1} upon taking the first Chern class.
+In general, it is not known if Elkik's intersection bundles represent direct images of the type \eqref{eq:c1(L,M)}.
+Given a positive answer to this question, \eqref{eq:GRR-equality1} would hold under more general assumptions on the base scheme $S$ than those of the original Grothendieck--Riemann--Roch theorem.

-We conclude this subsection by remarking that it is not known whether Elkik's intersection bundles represent direct images of characteristic classes over general base schemes.
-Given a positive answer to this question, \eqref{eq:generalized-DRR-Chow} would hold under more general assumptions on the base scheme $S$ than those of the original GRR.
-This observation highlights the value of the functorial refinement, as it allows for gluings of local constructions, which are not possible in Chow groups.
+We note that there exists a more general, genuinely relative form of the Deligne--Riemann--Roch isomorphism (cf. Theorem \ref{thm:general-DRR}).
+This formulation is elaborated in Section \ref{section:DRR-isos}.
+It is expressed at the level of line distributions and it has the advantage of exhibiting a natural compatibility with the composition of morphisms, a key feature of our construction and the raison d'\^etre of the theory of line distributions.
+The version stated in Theorem \ref{thm:A} is a direct consequence of it.
+This generalized DRR isomorphism also plays a central role in the characterization of the isomorphism \eqref{eq:iso-DRR-intro} and in establishing compatibility with Grothendieck duality.